prose-im/prose-app-web/README.md

 ### Manual build

-If you prefer to make your own build, you will first need to install all the build dependencies.
-Make sure your build environment has NodeJS version `12` and above.
+If you prefer to make your own build, first make sure your build environment has NodeJS version `12` and above.

 Then, execute those commands: